josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 ### Displacement

-Force invasive plants out of their occupied space by promoting native plants.
+Prevent invasive plants from occupying a space.

 Use when there is vacant space (Exhaustion, Removal)

-#### Biotic Resistance!

-It's a numbers game:

-- American Black Raspberry > Wintercreeper, Sweet Autumn Clematis
-- Riverbank Grapevine > Wintercreeper
-- Goldenrod > Wintercreeper, Amur Honeysuckle

-#### Buy Natives

-Good luck buying natives!

-- Stores primarily carry non-natives and hybrids/cultivars. 🤯
-- 1-2x/yr INSP and Indy Parks Alliance have a sale.
-- Cost prohibitive, $5/plant gets expensive quickly.
-- Don't trust the label, know your source.
-  - I bought Red Mulberry that PPDL diagnosed as White, <br /> yes the illegal one.

-#### Grow Natives

-Grow from seed.
-You can harvest seeds at state parks.

-Propagate from other plants.

-Transfer from other yards.

-#### Convert to Barren
+#### Methods

+Two main methods:

-Convert areas you can't manage to barren areas, eg. rocks, grass, parking lots, buildings.
+1. Convert to barren areas, eg. rocks, grass, parking lots, buildings.
+2. Convert to native areas, see also "Wilding".

 ### Exhaustion